 Immigration and Nationality Law is a complex and constantly changing area of law in the United States.
 The policies, regulations, nuances, and varying political climates make it difficult to seek and attain proper visa and immigration status or other citizenship qualifications.

-Our multilingual and multicultural Immigration and Nationality Practice Group represents businesses, as well as individual foreign nationals and their families, in the full scope of U.S. immigration and nationality law matters, including:
+Our multilingual and multicultural Immigration and Nationality lawyers represent businesses, as well as individual foreign nationals and their families, in the full scope of U.S. immigration and nationality law matters, including:

 Our Immigration and Nationality Practice Group is experienced in representing clients before the following: the Executive Office for Immigration Review (EOIR), the Board of Immigration Appeals (BIA), Immigration Courts throughout the United States, the Administrative Appeals Office (AAO), the Board of Alien Labor Certification Appeals (BALCA), and the U.S. Department of Homeland Security (DHS) including the Immigration and Customs Enforcement (ICE) and the United States Citizenship and Immigration Service (USCIS).
 Our Attorneys are experienced in counseling clients on compliance issues, processing and filing required paperwork, training employers on better business practices and representing individuals before various boards and tribunals.
 In addition, our Attorneys are skilled litigators in federal court and in administrative appellate litigation.

-Further, our Attorneys are highly experienced in representing foreign individuals and employees with their business/employment applications, specifically with their employment-based and investment visas.
+Further, our immigration attorneys are highly experienced in representing foreign individuals and employees with their business/employment applications, specifically with their employment-based and investment visas.
 For business clients, Kelley Kronenberg serves as a partner to provide efficient processing of foreign nationals for temporary and permanent employment.

 United States immigration law distinguishes between “nonimmigrant” visas (ie, visas intended for temporary immigration) and “immigrant” visas (ie, permanent visas).
 Most “nonimmigrant” visas are renewable if the conditions that allowed them to obtain them in the first place still persist, which leads in fact to the possibility of residing in the United States for an unlimited period of time; however, “Immigrant” visas are established as permanent and are intended for people wishing to move permanently to the United States, the so-called green cards.
 Most of the visas that are referred to as “moving” to the USA, they are really considered non-immigrants (for example, E visas, B visas, O Visa).
 We strongly recommend you to read the explanations below in order to understand better what visa or green card may mean to you.